Plandome station: History

 On November 7, 1977, a windstorm caused a tree to fall onto the rear two cars of an eight-car, Penn Station-bound train at the Plandome station, which was carrying roughly 100 passengers.
 In addition to striking the train, the tree knocked down power lines and blocked the one track, suspending service on the branch for roughly 90 minutes and briefly leaving roughly 3,000 area residents without electricity.
 No injuries were caused by the incident.

 During the early morning hours on January 3, 1987, the original station house burned in a fire set by an 18-year-old vandal from Port Washington.
 The Plandome Fire Department had historically used the station for drill exercises and thus had an advantage if and when an actual fire occurred there.
 The station was subsequently rebuilt between 1988 and 1990 – the platform was lengthened to accommodate 10-car trains and a new station building was constructed.
-The new station building opened by 1990 to more modern standards, with turn-of-the-century characteristics and ticket vending machines in lieu of a ticket clerk.
+The new station building opened by 1990 to more modern standards, with turn-of-the-century characteristics and ticket vending machines in lieu of a ticket clerk; it was designed by local architect Frank J. Capone.
 The reconstruction of the station building was supervised and funded by the Village of Plandome, in cooperation with the LIRR.

 In 2023, renovations were made to the station and the station building.
 Additionally, in September 2023, a box truck struck the bridge carrying the train track and platform above Stonytown Road.
 The bridge strike temporarily suspended train service east of Great Neck and closed Stonytown Road; damage to the structure was minimal and both the station and road reopened later that day.